ngracilla/100DaysOfSwiftUI/log.md

 It's fall 2023 and I'm giving a go at this course again.
 I'll be bundling several course-days of 100DaysOfSwiftUI into physical days.

+## 2023-09-06

+### SwiftUI Day 1: simple data types

+#### Variables, constants, strings, and numbers

+##### Why learn Swift?

+- It's a relatively young language with little cruft, built on the successes of other languages.
+- Swift is a modern (2014) general-purpose type-safe compiled programming language, developed by Apple and the open-source community, as a replacement for (while interoperating with) Objective-C. It is designed to be "Safe, Fast, and Expressive."
+- Swift makes it harder to write unsafe code; and easier to write clear, understandable code.

+##### Variable Conventions

+- prefer constants over variables when possible for optimization, control, and to avoid mistakes
+- By convention, prefer camelCase for variable or constant naming style

+### Built

+- Playground1
+- Checkpoint1

 ## 2023-09-07

 ### SwiftUI Day 2: simple data types part 2